Average Home Insurance Cost in Iowa

 Why Is Home Insurance So Affordable in Iowa?

-Iowa's average home insurance premium of $2,381 ranks 31% below the national average of $3,467, making it the 24th most affordable state.
-This relative affordability stems from several state-specific factors that reduce insurer risk and claim costs.
+Iowa's average home insurance premium of $2,381 sits 31% below the national average of $3,467, ranking it 24th most affordable nationally.
+Lower insurer risk and claim costs in the state account for the gap.

 house icon